-The GSLEP Program is currently in its crucial management planning stage.
-After 23 landscapes to be secured for the snow leopard under the program were identified, the GSLEP secretariat released general guidelines to assist range countries in the management planning process for these landscapes.
-Now, a new toolkit consisting of a series of advice documents has been released to help guide practitioners through the different steps of the process.
+In addition to the general guidelines, a series of advice documents has been released to help guide practitioners through the different steps of the process.
 The documents are available for download through the links provided below.

 They cover the following topics:

 - Addendum 1: Strategic Management Planning in Snow Leopard Landscapes: Salient principles and steps for strategic planning for conservation.
 Identifying and ranking threats.
 Relating to systematic processes of conservation planning such as Open Standards.

 - Addendum 2: Participation in Conservation: Salient principles of participation – at both community and institutional levels.
 Steps to carry out consultations and its analyses.
 Stakeholder analysis, role of community in conservation, importance of partnerships; participation of government agencies and other civil society organisations.
 How to pull together all the stakeholders and how to adequately discuss the strategy development with them?
 Understanding institutional mandates, priorities and recent thrust areas; especially areas of convergence and divergence with conservation goals.

 - Addendum 3: Stakeholder Analysis in Snow Leopard Landscape Management Planning: Ideal variables and tools that can help in the management planning process.
 Socioeconomic issues can be vast and it is important to prioritize information needed for planning.